AndreiRafael/oijson/Documentation.md

 ### oijson_type

-The type of a json value. *oijson_type_invalid* does not direcly map to a json type and is used when a json string fails to be parsed due to an error.
+The type of a JSON value. *oijson_type_invalid* does not direcly map to a JSON type and is used when a JSON string fails to be parsed due to an error.
 In such cases, [oijson_error](#oijson_error) can be called for an error message.

 |Value               |Json type |
 |:-------------------|:-------- |